 General questions about Daysy

-No, in order to transfer your data from your Daysy 1.0 to your new Daysy 2.0 you will need to send your data file to customer support.
-Customer support will transfer your data file to your new Daysy 2.0 before it ships out.
+No, your data will not automatically transfer from the app to your new Daysy.
 Please get in touch with customer support prior to purchasing a Daysy 2.0 if you’d like to have your data transferred.

 To avoid damage, please do not place Daysy under your pillow.
 Keep Daysy in a safe place within easy reach.